 A. We designate the area of the car park nearest to the concert site for blue badge holders.
 There is no need to pre-book.
 Please follow the disabled parking signs on the day and ensure your blue badge is clearly displayed in your windscreen.

 There will also be some forward parking available in the main car park for people who do not have a blue badge but who are temporarily disabled, pregnant, elderly or frail.
-If you require further information please contact us to discuss.
+We recommend organising this in advance - please contact us to discuss your requirements.

 View our Access Information Page for more details on disabled access.

 Q. I'm booking my tickets last minute - will they get to me in time?

 A. Yes, but please note that purchasing last minute is strictly subject to availability.
 E-tickets are sent immediately to your inbox upon purchase, so you can book on the phone until 4.30pm the day before the concert, and online at any time until the concert starts.
 You must have access to your e-mails and be able to print your tickets and bring them with you, or download them for on-screen verification (please note price increase to £43 per adult ticket on day of concert.)

 Q. Can I show my ticket on my smart phone / tablet rather than printing it out?